Chapter 2 Introduction to Data Analytics

 As we learned in Section 2.1.2, models may have a stochastic basis from the statistical modeling paradigm or may simply be the result of an algorithm.
 When constructing a model, it is helpful to think about how it is parameterized and to identify the purpose of constructing the model.

 Data analysis models can be parametric or nonparametric.
 Parametric models are representations that are known up to a few terms known as parameters.
 These may be representations of a stochastic distribution or simply an algorithm used to predict data outcomes.
 Typically, data are used to determine the parameters and in this way calibrate the model.
 In contrast, nonparametric methods make no such assumption of a known functional form.
-As example, Section ?? introduces nonparametric methods that do not assume distributions for the data and therefore are also called distribution-free methods.
+For example, Section 4.4.1 will introduce nonparametric methods that do not assume distributions for the data and therefore are also called distribution-free methods.

 Because a functional form is known with a parametric model, this approach works well when data size is relatively limited.
 This reasoning extends to the situation when one is considering many variables simultaneously so that the so-called “curse of dimensionality” effectively limits the sample size.
 For example if you are trying to determine the expected cost of automobile losses, you are likely to consider a driver’s age, gender, driving location, type of vehicle, and dozens of other variables.
 Approaches that use some parametric relationships among these variables are common because a purely non-parametric approach would require data sets too large to be useful in practice.